Productivity AI Tools Compared: ChatGPT vs Claude vs Gemini vs Copilot (2026)

 Office strengths:

-• Long-document reading — drop in a whole 200-page PDF in one prompt.
+• Long-document reading — drop a whole 200-page PDF into one prompt and it fits.

-• Polished long-form writing, with careful editing and rewriting at low hallucination rates.
+• Polished long-form writing, with careful editing and low hallucination rates.

-• Artifacts for code, HTML, and diagrams that render inline.
+• Artifacts render code, HTML, and diagrams inline in the right pane.

-• Projects to keep a meeting series, product spec, or brand voice in one place — every new chat in that Project inherits the context.
+• Projects keep a meeting series, product spec, or brand voice in one place; every new chat in that Project inherits the context.

 • Attach a full 80-page board pre-read and ask: